JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_01/variables.md

 2
 ```

-The type of the object is inferred automatically and can be checked using `typeof` function:
+The type of the variable is inferred automatically and can be checked using `typeof` function:

 ```jldoctest var_declaration
 julia> typeof(x)